infiniflow/ragflow/README.md

 ### Install docker

-If your machine doesn't have *Docker* installed, see [Install Docker Engine](https://docs.docker.com/engine/install/)
+If you have not installed *Docker* on your local machine, see [Install Docker Engine](https://docs.docker.com/engine/install/)

 ### Quick Start

 > - In [service_conf.yaml](./docker/service_conf.yaml), configuration of *LLM* in **user_default_llm** is strongly recommended.
 > In **user_default_llm** of [service_conf.yaml](./docker/service_conf.yaml), you need to specify LLM factory and your own _API_KEY_.
-> It's OK if you don't have _API_KEY_ at the moment, you can specify it later at the setting part after starting and logging in to the system.
+> If you do not have _API_KEY_ at the moment, you can specify it in Settings the next time you log in to the system.
 > - RagFlow supports the flowing LLM factory, with more coming in the pipeline:
 > [OpenAI](https://platform.openai.com/login?launch), [Tongyi-Qianwen](https://dashscope.console.aliyun.com/model),
 > [ZHIPU-AI](https://open.bigmodel.cn/), [Moonshot](https://platform.moonshot.cn/docs/docs)